 Clive is gone, you are free.
 Finally, things can comfortably go back to the way they were.
-This really was the best choice; maybe they are not so bad.
+This really was the best choice; those guys are not so bad.

 You scrub the thickening red from your hands and change into a nice shirt.
-The blue on that you got from your mother before she…before you…it’s a nice shirt.
+The blue one that you got from your mother before…it’s a nice shirt.

-You arrive.
-Clock in.
-The voices have completely left and you have been enjoying the silence and lack of Networking.
+They have completely left your self for now, and you have been enjoying the silence and even more so the lack of Networking.
 You walk into your department and see someone unfamiliar.
 They seem to be giving a speech to the rest of your department behind the glass door of a conference room.
 You go in.

 “Glad you could join us.”
-The strange man turns and you see the label pinned to his shirt that defines his place here I this building but means nothing outside of these walls.
+The strange man turns and you see the label pinned to his shirt that defines his place here I this building.
+Elevates him to power above all others in the building, but means nothing outside of these walls.
 “You’re just in time for my presentation.”

 You look up at the board.

-“Now as I was saying, Networking is going to be an extremely important part of how we plan to grow this…”
+“Now as I was saying, Networking is going to be an extremely important part of how we plan to integrate this…”

 There they are